Nawapat-Kaweeyanun/Dataset-Detection-of-TPA-IMF-Reconnection-/README.txt

-READ ME File For "[Dataset] Close Detection of Magnetic Reconnection between A Transpolar Arc and the Interplanetary Magnetic Field"
+READ ME File For "[Dataset] Detection of Magnetic Reconnection between A Transpolar Arc and the Interplanetary Magnetic Field"

-Dataset DOI: 10.5258/SOTON/D3194
+Dataset DOI: 10.5258/SOTON/D3194 (or 10.5281/zenodo.17077827)

-Date that the file was created: September, 2025
+Date that the file was created: October, 2025

 -------------------
 GENERAL INFORMATION